 So how do you choose the right wig for you?

 With so many options available, choosing the right wig can seem daunting.
 There's full lace, lace front, 360 lace wig, 5x5 lace closure wig, 4x4 lace closure wig, U-Part, V-Part and everything else in between....but choosing the right wig doesn't have to be complicated.

 To simplify the process consider these five things when looking for a wig.

-Next is versatility, how versatile do you want your unit?
+How versatile do you need your unit?
 Do you want to be able to put it up in a ponytail? or will you be wearing it down most of the time?
-Keep your budget in mind as this will dictate how much versatility you can have.
-For example, if your budget is £100 and you want to be able to put your hair up in a ponytail it's unlikely you'll get a full lace wig or a 360 lace wig for that price.
+Keep your budget in mind as this will also dictate how much versatility you can have.
+For example, if your budget is £200 and you want to be able to put your hair up in a ponytail it's unlikely you'll get a good quality full lace wig or a 360 lace wig for that price.
 You may have to opt for a 4x4 closure wig instead and be resourceful with how you style it.

-If you're looking to experiment with a bit of colour but not sure of the shade, try searching for models/actresses with similar complexions to you and see how the colours they choose work with their skin tone, Pinterest is a good one to use for this OR try 'Just colour my hair' by L'Oreal, it allows you to upload an image of yourself and change your hair colour virtually.
+If you're looking to experiment with a bit of colour but aren’t sure what shade to go for, try searching for models/actresses with similar complexions to you and see how the colours they choose work with their skin tone.
+Pinterest is a good one to use for this OR try 'Haircolour Virtual Try-On' by Redken, it allows you to explore new hair colours virtually.

 With density, most wigs will start at 130% and go all the way up to 200%.
 150% is the 'normal' density for a natural looking lace wig.
 For wig lengths 20" and longer, go for 180% density for fullness.
 For curly units density between 180% - 200% are usually best.